-Casado’s refusal to support dialogue limits Sánchez’ room for maneuver.
+Casado’s refusal to endorse dialogue limits Sánchez’ room for maneuver.
 The separatists control Catalonia’s regional government.
 Sánchez has a majority of left-wing and regionalist parties in the national parliament’s lower chamber, but not in the Senate, where the People’s Party is still in control.

 During the country’s decade-long economic boom, which began in the mid-1990s, around five million foreigners migrated to Spain.
 They were mainly Latin Americans and Eastern Europeans who were able to work legally, although thousands of Sub-Saharan Africans also attempted to reach Spain in a trend that peaked in 2006.